JennEYoon/DeFi-ml/logs-ideas-2020.md

  * While messaging with Ken Nicholas from PyData NY, got the idea to create a Blog for Traders, with easy to incorporate data on stocks, options, and futures.
 He didn't seem to be convinced to go this route as his first product.
 Maybe I can do this instead?
 Revive StockWiki.com and WallStWiki.com?
 Blog writing platform, data won't be behind "copyright" wall.
 Charts will not be behind "copyright" wall.
 Can embed in users personal blog/website.
 Maybe even use commercially?
 Look at Seeking Alpha, may be similar.

  Hook up Amazon Aurora database -- good test case with Ken N.

+ # 2020 October Notes

+ #### 10/27/2020 Monday:
+   * Made public again, moved to front.
+   * Brainstorm uses of SEC-data for machine learning or deep learning applications.

 --- end ---